 even for veterans in this industry, brushing up on skills is

-always going to be a smart idea.
+a smart idea.

 1. The Ability to Listen Closely to Customers